Healthy Sweet Potato Waffles

 - Preheat the waffle iron according to manufacturer’s instructions.
 In a large bowl, whisk together the eggs, milk, oil, maple syrup and sweet potato puree until well combined.

-- Add the flour, baking powder, cinnamon and salt to the wet ingredients and whisk well to combine.
+- Add the oat flour, baking powder, cinnamon and salt to the wet ingredients and whisk well to combine.
 Let stand 10 minutes to allow the flour to absorb the liquid.

 - Spray the waffle iron with cooking spray, and cook the waffles according to manufacturer’s instructions.

-FAQs
+Recipe FAQs

 Pierce the sweet potatoes all over with a fork.
 Microwave for 6-7 minutes or bake at 350 degrees for 45 – 50 minutes or until tender.
 Cool for 10 minutes, then cut in half, scoop out the flesh and puree in a food processor until smooth.

-Homemade waffles may be frozen for up to 3 months.
+Waffles are freezer-friendly and may be frozen for up to 3 months.
 Simply freeze in a single layer on a wire rack, then transfer to a zip top bag.
 Freezing in a single layer first will keep the waffles from sticking to each other.

 Recipe notes